MolecularBioinformatics/sbml-mod-ws/README.md

 `./bin/serverd debug`

-For serverd parameters:
+For serverd parameters only type:

-`./bin/serverd --help`
+`./bin/serverd